Shayywayy/shayywayy.github.io/project-instructions/first-website.md

 gitpod /workspace/dkogler.github.io $
 ```

-If you do not see this, then you can open a new bash terminal by clicking the Hamburger Menu at the top left of your gitpod workspace, then click `Terminal`, and then `New Terminal`.
+ppoIf you do not see this, then you can open a new bash terminal by clicking the Hamburger Menu at the top left of your gitpod workspace, then click `Terminal`, and then `New Terminal`.

 Once you're in your bash terminal, enter the following commands, pressing ENTER after each one: